Baltimore Regional Housing Partnership

 After closing the program waitlist in 2017, BRHP remains committed to helping families in Baltimore seek affordable housing.
 If there is an opportunity to reopen applications to the public, BRHP will provide ample public notice.

-BRHP is sharing the lessons it has learned with other housing authorities and service providers throughout the nation.
-BRHP is part of the Mobility Works consortium, a group of nonprofits, researchers and policy experts that works to help low-income families move from poor, segregated neighborhoods into diverse communities with high performing schools.
+BRHP is a member of Mobility Works, a collaboration of non-profits, researchers and policy experts that work to help low-income families move from poor, segregated neighborhoods into diverse communities with high performing schools.

 Through Mobility Works, BRHP shares lessons learned with other housing authorities and service providers throughout the nation.
 We have had engagements with public housing agencies in New York City, Buffalo, Charlotte, Pittsburgh and Wilmington.
 Through our work with Mobility Works, we hope to support the expansion of housing mobility programs nation-wide.